-To make the most of reflections it can be extremely valuable to help create and achieve goals and objectives, doing so effectively will help you develop a reflective habit.
+To make the most of reflection, use it to help you create and achieve goals and objectives, and through this build a reflective habit.

 Reflecting on a single experience can produce significant value and increased learning from that experience – this is covered elsewhere in this Reflection Toolkit.
 However, reflection’s biggest value comes when you build a reflective habit and mindset and align this with your own set of values, goals and objectives.
 Doing this allows you to own and steer your progress, development and impact in your studies or career, your communities and your personal life.

 Building a reflective habit and mindset typically combines at least three key elements: